philmayes/hypercube-viewer/README.md

-# Hypercube-viewer
+# Hypercube Viewer

-Hypercube-viewer is a program that draws a hypercube of 3 to 10 dimensions.
+Hypercube Viewer is a program that draws a hypercube of 3 to 10 dimensions.

 ## What is a hypercube?